logigearcorp/docs.testarchitect.com/content/administration-guide/license-server/managing-licenses/removing-licenses/_index.md

 ---
 title: "Removing licenses"
 linktitle: "Removing licenses"
+description: "Floating (Universal), Node-Locked, and Floating Agent licenses can be removed from the license server.
+This is useful for clearing out expired licenses key or remove all the licenses added by credential information."
 weight: 8
 aliases:
-    - TA_Administration/Topics/LS_TA_revoking.html
+    - /TA_Administration/Topics/LS_TA_revoking.html
+keywords: "removing licenses, licenses, removing"
 ---

 Floating \(Universal\), Node-Locked, and Floating Agent licenses can be removed from the license server.
-This is useful for clearing out expired licenses.
+This is useful for clearing out expired licenses key or remove all the licenses added by credential information.

+License add by key

 You cannot use the **Remove License** command as a first step in transferring the administration of licenses to a different license server.
 The license key that you use to install a license is specific to one machine.
 Therefore, it is not possible to transfer licenses to another machine.

+License add by credential information

+You can use the **Remove License** command as a first step in transferring the administration of licenses to a different license server.

 To remove a set of licenses: